Tracymbone/neighborhood/reade.md

 ## SETUP INSTRUCTION

-This project is also foung in other media.
+This project is also foung in other medias.

 ## TECHNOLOGIES USED